- Prerequisites

 - -X theirs - this is the opposite of ours.
 See more details here.

-After that execute the following commands:
+After that, execute the following command:

 1